superlinked/superlinked/README.md

 # Download dataset.
 data = [
+    {
+        "id": 1,
+        "description": "Budget toothbrush in black color.
+Just what you need.", "rating": 1,
+    },
+    {
+        "id": 2,
+        "description": "High-end toothbrush created with no compromises.", "rating": 5,
+    },
+    {
+        "id": 3,
-    {"id": 1, "description": "Budget toothbrush in black color.", "rating": 1}, {"id": 2, "description": "High-end toothbrush created with no compromises.", "rating": 5}, {"id": 3, "description": "A toothbrush created for the smart 21st century man.", "rating": 3}, ]
+        "description": "A toothbrush created for the smart 21st century man.", "rating": 3,
+    },
+]

 # Ingest data to the framework.